Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace: Propagation

 Let us first consider the computational complexity when applying Alg.~\ref{alg:reachsetLin} without utilizing the Krylov subspace: For each time step, we have to map zonotopes using the matrix exponential, compute the box enclosure as well as the convex hull of zonotopes, and add two zonotopes.
 We introduce the number of generators of $\mathcal{R}^*_{h,1}$ in Alg.~\ref{alg:reachsetLin} as $p_h$ and the number of generators of $\mathcal{R}^*_{b,1}$ as $p_b$.
 Thus, the orders of those zonotopes are $o_h = \frac{p_h}{n}$ and $o_b = \frac{p_b}{n}$.
 The number of required binary operations for each of the previously mentioned high-level operands are listed in Tab.~\ref{tab:zonotopeOperations}.
 We are interested in the complexity with respect to the dimension $n$, since the number of time steps is typically fixed or given by reaching a fixed-point.
 As can be seen from Tab.~\ref{tab:zonotopeOperations}, the complexity with respect to $n$ is cubic for linear maps (when $M$ is quadratic as for $e^{A \delta}$), linear for addition, quadratic for over-approximating the convex hull, and quadratic for the box enclosure.
 Thus, the overall complexity is dominated by the linear map, which has complexity $\mathcal{O}((o_h + o_b) \, n^3)$.
 Note that according to Alg.~\ref{alg:reachsetLin}, the order of the involved zonotopes does not grow compared to other propagation algorithms (see e.g., \cite{Girard2005, Althoff2010a}).

 The only difference when computing in the Krylov subspace is that the complexity of computing $e^{A\delta} \mathcal{Z}$ changes.
 As discussed above, this is also the operation which determines the overall computational complexity.
 We are discussing the case when the Krylov order is chosen such that the exponential matrix is computed up to machine precision so that the results have the same accuracy and the comparison is fair.
 The Arnoldi iteration requires $\xi$ matrix-vector multiplications ($\xi$ is the dimension of the Krylov subspace; see Alg.~\ref{alg:Arnoldi}).
-However, since the involved matrices are sparse, we can add a sparsity constant $s<<1$ so that we obtain $\mathcal{O}(s\xi n^2)$ operations.
-Further, we require $\xi^2/2$ inner products ($\mathcal{O}(\xi^2 \, n)$) and $\xi^2/2$ other operations with $\mathcal{O}(n)$ resulting in $\mathcal{O}(\xi^2 \, n)$, so that the overall complexity is $\mathcal{O}(\xi^2 \, n) + \mathcal{O}(s\xi n^2) = \mathcal{O}(s\xi n^2)$ with respect to $n$.
+However, since the involved matrices are sparse, we can add a sparsity constant $s<<1$ defined as the fraction of non-zero entries so that we obtain $\mathcal{O}(s\xi n^2)$ operations.
+Further, we require $\xi^2/2$ inner products ($\mathcal{O}(\xi^2 \, n)$) and $\xi^2/2$ other operations with $\mathcal{O}(n)$ resulting in $\mathcal{O}(\xi^2 \, n)$, so that the overall complexity is $\mathcal{O}(\xi^2 \, n) + \mathcal{O}(s\xi n^2)$.

-The Arnoldi iteration has to be computed for $(o_h + o_b)n$ generators, so that the computational complexity amounts to $\mathcal{O}(s\xi(o_h + o_b)n^3)$ concerning the Arnoldi iteration.
+The Arnoldi iteration has to be computed for $(o_h + o_b)n$ generators, so that the computational complexity amounts to $\mathcal{O}(\xi^2 (o_h + o_b)n^2 + s\xi(o_h + o_b)n^3)$ concerning the Arnoldi iteration.
 The required computation of each exponential matrix $e^{H\delta}$ in the Krylov subspace only depends on $\xi$ and not on $n$.
 Finally, we require matrix/matrix computations between $V$ and the exponential matrix $e^{H\delta}$ with complexity $\mathcal{O}(n \xi^2)$.